 A Must See Talk: Dr. Peter Gray on The Decline of Play

+At Play Mountain Place play is highly valued.
 In this talk, Dr. Peter Gray documents why free play is essential for children’s healthy social and emotional development and outlines steps through which we can bring free play back into children’s lives.
-At Play Mountain Place we provide a space where students have freedom to play.

 Mississippi River Flood Plan

 Upper Elementary was on their end of the year trip and Primary and Elementary group were in the yard.
 The Mississippi River had yet to peak, and there had been much flooding along it’s banks.
 The premise of my plan was to learn in a practical sense about the flooding along the Mississippi river.

 I have had a series of Thursday classes based around cartography.
 After having led a few successful classes based in the children making maps that were personal to their experience, perspective, and imagination, I wanted to attempt a mapping and graphing project that involved team work and problem solving.
 I decided to create a project around finding and mapping treasures, somewhat like an archeology dig.